A New Wave of Conservation Storytelling

 Brief

-In partnership with Fauna & Flora International (FFI), Fairpicture embarked on its first dedicated marine‑conservation and wildlife photography project in Honduras.
+In partnership with Fauna & Flora and supported by the Nando and Elsa Peretti Foundation (NAEPF), Fairpicture embarked on its first dedicated marine conservation and wildlife photography project in Honduras.

-The brief centred on a powerful concept: to depict coastal and island community leaders – fishers, young marine stewards, Garífuna matriarchs – as authentic “heroes” of the ocean.
-The shoot, taking place in the coastal zone and islands around La Ceiba, Utila and Cayos Cochinos, spanned nine coastal communities and invited the protagonists themselves to shape how they would present themselves.
+The brief centred on a powerful concept: to frame coastal and island community leaders – fishers, young marine stewards, Garífuna matriarchs – as the true heroes of ocean conservation..
+The shoot, taking place in the coastal zone and islands around La Ceiba, Utila and Cayos Cochinos, spanned nine coastal communities and invited the leaders themselves to shape how they would present themselves.

-Deliverables included a bold portrait series together with documentary frames of their livelihoods and marine landscapes, all to help FFI raise awareness, build donor support and strengthen the narrative around locally‑led marine protected area (MPA) management.
+Deliverables included a bold leader portrait series together with documenting their livelihoods and the marine environment in which they live, all to help Fauna & Flora and NAEPF raise awareness, build donor support and strengthen the narrative around locally-led marine protected area (MPA) management.

 Client